temporalio/documentation/docs-src/cloud/migration.md

 To accomplish this migration, you must cancel your current Workflow and pass the current state to a new Workflow in Temporal Cloud.
 Refer to [this repository](https://github.com/temporalio/migration-example/blob/main/src/main/java/io/temporal/migration/example/README.md) for an example of migrating running Workflows in Java.

-If you are performing a live migration, make sure your worker capacity can support the migration load.
+If you are performing a live migration, make sure your Worker capacity can support the migration load.
 Both a Signal and a Query will be executed against your workflow during the course of the migration.
 Also, the Query API loads the entire history of workflows into Workers to compute the result (if they are not already cached).
 That means that your self-hosted cluster Worker capacity will need to support having those executions in memory to serve those requests.